swr06/VoxelPathTracing/README.md

 ## Performance Metrics

-- 30 FPS on a Vega 11 iGPU
+- 30 FPS on a Vega 11 iGPU (on the **Low** preset)
-- 90-100 FPS on an RTX 3050 GPU
+- 90-100 FPS on an RTX 3050 GPU (on the **Low** preset, achieves 75 FPS on the medium preset)

 ## Note
 - This project is still very experimental, it is not a finished product as of yet.
 - This engine has *NOT* been tested on Intel GPUs/iGPUs.
-- This engine requires OpenGL 4.5, if the window fails to initialize, then there is a good chance that your GPU does not support the required OpenGL version.
+- This engine requires OpenGL 4.5+, if the window fails to initialize, then there is a good chance that your GPU does not support the required OpenGL version.
 - If you want to report an issue/bug, then you can contact me on discord or, alternatively, via email.
 (See github profile page)
 - See `Controls.txt` for the controls (Or look at the console when you start up the program.)
+- You can download a release from the **RELEASES** tab.
+(Make sure to read the notes before launching the engine)

 ## Credits (Testing, programming and understanding)
 - [Lars](https://github.com/Ciwiel3/)